 There’s nothing like a wardrobe malfunction to begin your first day on the wrong foot.
 Choosing your outfit ahead of time makes for one less thing to worry about in the morning, especially if you end up hitting the snooze button a few times.
 Plus, it gives you time to put together a wardrobe that is professional and presents the right first impression - and most importantly, allows you to walk in the door with your head held high.

 By the time your first day rolls around, you should have written a thank you note to the person(s) who interviewed and hired you.
 It is a small gesture that can go a long way toward establishing rapport, showing appreciation, and beginning your new chapter off right.
 Not sure what to write or when?
 We’ve put together a brief best practice guide to help you through.

 These simple strategies can ensure that you’re able to pair some names with faces on day two and start building deeper connections.

 Do you remember those days as a kid on the schoolyard, when simply smiling made you friends instantly?
 That works in the adult world too.
 Take things back to basics on your first day and crack a smile—it can work wonders!
 Studies show that people who smile are perceived as more attractive and healthier.

 Training day is often a whirlwind experience and you may not have time to process everything in real time.
 Take a few minutes at home to recap your experience.
-Jot down questions or concerns you’d like to, record important information that you’d like to recall, and note any pending to-dos.
+Jot down questions or concerns you’d like to address with your manager, record important information that you’d like to recall, and note any pending to-dos.

 Ending your first week with a win sets you up for a great second week.
 Develop that positive momentum by setting a goal for week one, whether it be to finish your first onboarding module or memorize the names of everyone in the office.

 Considering that it takes approximately eight months for new employees to hit peak productivity, onboarding isn’t for day one alone.
-In fact, team members who experience lengthier onboarding processes tend to become than employees in the shortest programs.
-Integrate onboarding into your entire first year on the job and savor the positive results!
+In fact, team members who experience lengthier onboarding processes tend to become fully productive 34% faster than employees in the shortest programs.
+Integrate onboarding into your entire first year on the job and savour the positive results!

 If you leave your first day feeling that your onboarding program isn’t up to par, talk to your HR leader about our digital solution.